tdlib/td/example/README.md

 automatically generated [HTML documentation](https://core.telegram.org/tdlib/docs/td__api_8h.html) for a list of all available TDLib [methods](https://core.telegram.org/tdlib/docs/classtd_1_1td__api_1_1_function.html) and [classes](https://core.telegram.org/tdlib/docs/classtd_1_1td__api_1_1_object.html).
 You can also see our [Getting Started](https://core.telegram.org/tdlib/getting-started) tutorial for a description of basic TDLib concepts.

-TDLib can be easily used from almost any language on any platform.
+TDLib can be easily used from almost any programming language on any platform.
 Choose your preferred programming language to see examples and a detailed description:

 - [Python](#python)
 - [JavaScript](#javascript)